Applied Physics and Applied Mathematics

 The Department of Applied Physics and Applied Mathematics includes undergraduate and graduate studies in the fields of applied physics, applied mathematics, and materials science and engineering.
 The graduate program in applied physics includes plasma physics and controlled fusion; solid-state physics; optical and laser physics and medical physics.
 The graduate program in applied mathematics includes research in applied analysis, data science, and atmospheric, oceanic, and earth physics.
 The graduate programs in materials science and engineering are described here.

-Current Research Activities in Applied Physics and Applied Mathematics
+Current Research Activities in the Department

-Applied Physics.
+Applied Physics

-In experimental plasma physics, research is being conducted on:
+Plasma physics and fusion energy.
+In plasma physics, research is being conducted on:

 Solid-state physics.
 Research in solid-state physics covers nanoscience and nanoparticles, electronic transport and inelastic light scattering in low-dimensional correlated electron systems, heterostructure physics and applications, grain boundaries and interfaces, nucleation in thin films, molecular electronics, nanostructure analysis, and electronic structure calculations.